OneOffTech/ansible-role-telemetry-server/README.md

 It consists of three seperate services: the Data collector, time series database and graphical frontend.

-Other monitoring solutions that were validated include Nagios and Netdata And Elasticsearch.

-Nagios is complex to set up and not performant enough to log and graph multiple metrics per minute.
-Netdata is not flexible enough, as it does not allow the easy export of gathered data or the definition of own metrics.

 ### Time series database
 The time series database is responsible for storing all collected metrics for each host, indexed by hostname, metric name, metric type and timestamp.
 We are